bripkens/opencensus-revamp/content/quickstart/_index.md

 weight: 2
 ---

-By completing this course, you will learn how to:
+By completing this quickstart, you will learn how to:

 * Collect [metrics](/core-concepts/metrics) from your services
 * [Trace](/core-concepts/tracing) a request as it passes through your services